The United Nations Office for Project Services (UNOPS)

 • UNOPS Impact in South Sudan

-• Improved economic growth and development across the country through the construction and rehabilitation of 500 km of roads, as well as bridges, health centres, universities, primary schools and education training facilities.
+• Improved economic growth and development across the country through the construction and rehabilitation of 500 km of roads, as well as bridges, government offices, health centres, community centres, universities, primary schools and education training facilities.

-• Improved access to agricultural markets through enhanced infrastructure and the delivery of basic services – and provided income opportunities and temporary employment to more than 35,000 people through public works activities and skills development training – on behalf of the World Bank.
+• Improved access to agricultural markets through enhanced infrastructure and the delivery of basic services – and provided income opportunities and temporary employment to more than 1.3 million people through socio-economic projects, public works activities and skills development training – on behalf of the government of South Sudan funded by the World Bank.

-• Constructed a port on the White Nile to expedite the delivery of humanitarian assistance, including life-saving supplies, and revitalize the movement of people and goods.
+• Constructed a port on the White Nile as well as a barge to expedite the delivery of humanitarian assistance, including life-saving supplies, and revitalize the movement of people and goods.

 Maternal mortality ratio